How to Be Happy in Your Own Way

-- If happiness for you means staying at home over the weekend reading peacefully.
+- Maybe happiness for you means staying at home over the weekend reading peacefully.
 In that case, you need to let go of the people that say you’re boring.

 - If happiness for you means loving yourself without needing to find someone else to love you, then stop listening to people who say it’s time for you to find the perfect partner.

-- If happiness for you means having a job you’re passionate about, don’t listen to people who say you need to find a job that pays more.
+- Or, alternatively, if happiness for you means having a job you’re passionate about, don’t listen to people who say you need to find a job that pays more.

 I’m going to be happy and I don’t know when I’ll be back

-“Go and be happy.”
-It’s that simple, it’s that pure.
-Sometimes we cling to certain places, certain customs, things and people that we get stuck in.
-This blocks you from seeing what your priorities are.
+“Go, and be happy.”
+It’s as simple as that.
+Sometimes we cling to certain places, customs, things and people that we’re familiar with.
+This blocks us from seeing what our priorities are.

-We fall into tiny viscous circles where we tell ourselves that routine is better than spontaneity, that it’s better to stick to what other people expect of you, rather than disappoint them…
+We fall into tiny viscous circles where we tell ourselves that routine is better than spontaneity.
+We also tell ourselves that it’s better to stick to what other people expect of you, rather than disappoint them…

 - All of this, even though you don’t realize it, is creating an endless list of defense mechanisms that turn you into a prisoner.
 You stop letting yourself be happy because you think it’s better to stick to the path that other people have chosen for you.

 - But how can I do something that my family doesn’t want me to?
 How can I react if my friends won’t understand?
 How can I tell my partner that I’m just not that happy anymore?

 Decide to be true to yourself.
 Go…be happy!

 My plan for today: Be happy

-We said it at the beginning: happiness is not postponed until Friday, or vacations, or for when you have a bigger house or the perfect partner.
+We said it at the beginning.
+We don’t have to postpone happiness until Friday, or vacations, or for when you have a bigger house or the perfect partner.